ricardoamaro/drupal8-docker-app/README.md

 ### Credentials:
 * Drupal account-name=admin & account-pass=admin
-* ROOT   MYSQL_PASSWORD will be on /mysql-root-pw.txt
+* ROOT SSH/MYSQL PASSWORD will be on /mysql-root-pw.txt
 * DRUPAL   MYSQL_PASSWORD will be on /drupal-db-pw.txt

 ## How to go back to the last docker run?
 ```